UNIX® and Sprite allow you to merge files into an archive

 file or, if that does not exist, the archived object file), the

-out-of-date ones archived in libprog.a
+out-of-date ones archived in libprog.a, a

 table of contents placed in the archive and the newly-archived